rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/4-more-pipelines.md

 ## Automatically Apply New Changes

-To apply new changes to our feature store, we can add a step to our Continous Training pipeline to see if there has been any change to our features before we start training.
+To apply new changes to our feature store, we can add a step to our Continuous Training pipeline to see if there has been any change to our features before we start training.

 1. Go to `mlops-gitops/toolings/ct-pipeline/config.yaml` and update it: